olin/studentgovernment/bylaws.md

 candidate with the most votes becomes Election Monitor.
 In the case of no candidates, the Senior Class representative performs the duties of the Election Monitor.
-If the Senior Class representative is not eligible to perform the duties of the Election Monitor, the presiding officer of the Council appoints an Election Monitor.
-The Student Government must approve this appointment through an internal election.
+If the Senior Class representative is not eligible to perform the duties of the Election Monitor, the presiding officer of the Council nominates an Election Monitor.
+The Student Government must approve this nomination through an internal election.

 In the case of a Special Election, where calling a meeting of the Student